awsdocs/amazon-forecast-developer-guide/doc_source/related-time-series-datasets.md

 A related time series dataset has the following restrictions:
 + It can't include the target value from the target time series\.
-+ It must include `item_id` and `timestamp` dimensions, and at least one related feature \(such as `store` or `location`\)\.
++ It must include `item_id` and `timestamp` dimensions, and at least one related feature \(such as `price`\)\.
-+ related time series feature data must be of the `int` or `float` datatypes\.
++ Related time series feature data must be of the `int` or `float` datatypes\.
-+ Data frequency for a related time series dataset must match the target time series data frequency\.
++ The frequency at which data is recorded in the related time series dataset must match the interval at which you want to generate forecasts \(the forecasting *granularity*\)\.

-  For example, if the forecast frequency for the target time series dataset is weekly, the data frequency for the related time series must also be weekly even if the target time series data frequency is daily\.
+  For example, if you want to generate forecasts at a weekly granularity, the frequency at which data is recorded in the related time series must also be weekly, even if the frequency at which data is recorded in the target time series is daily\.
 + The data for each item in the related time series dataset must start on or before the beginning `timestamp` of the corresponding `item_id` in the target time series dataset\.

   For example, if the target time series data for `socks` starts at 2019\-01\-01 and the target time series data for `shoes` starts at 2019\-02\-01, the related time series data for `socks` must begin on or before 2019\-01\-01 and the data for `shoes` must begin on or before 2019\-02\-01\.